-Prerequisites: THEA 100 Acting I - Fundamentals and MUSA 105 VC Applied Voice or MUSA 305 VC Applied Voice or MUSA 125T Music Theatre or MUSA 325T Music Theatre.
+Prerequisites: THEA 100 Acting I - Fundamentals and MUSA 105 VC Applied Voice or MUSA 305 VC Applied Voice or MUSI 125T Music Theatre.

 MUSI 380 Keyboard Improvisation and Service Playing

 2 hours.
 A practical course for pianists and organists seeking to discover creative approaches in programming and leading the congregation in inspirational worship and celebration.